WebAssembly/tool-conventions/Linking.md

 2. Immediate argument of the `i32.const` instruction (taking the address of a function).

-The immediate argument of all such instruction are stored as padded LEB128 such that they can be rewritten without altering the size of the code section.
+The immediate argument of all such instructions are stored as padded LEB128 such that they can be rewritten without altering the size of the code section.
 For each such instruction a `R_WEBASSEMBLY_FUNCTION_INDEX_LEB` or `R_WEBASSEMBLY_TABLE_INDEX_SLEB` `reloc` entry is generated pointing to the